 An investor might be tempted to only buy them based in the country where he or she lives.
 However, diversifying globally actually could reduce this risk.

 The VanEck Semiconductor UCITS ETF offers a relatively low-cost, diversified way to get exposure to semiconductor stocks.
-It invests in 25 semiconductor stocks from across the globe, listed in the USA.
+It invests in 25 of them from across the globe, listed in the USA.

 The prices of the securities included in the Fund can be impacted by the risks in relation to investment in the securities market, such as certain economic circumstances and an unforeseen decrease in value.
 An investment in the Fund may cause financial loss.